Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 • Sharing file information: let the new client know how you’ll be sharing files and add them to the folder if necessary.

-Now everything is set up and ready to go, you can start thinking about what working with this client will look like in the long run.
+Now that everything is set up and ready to go, you can start thinking about what working with this client will look like in the long run.

 There’s often a lot of chat at the beginning while you iron things out, but how will you continue to communicate, and what will the project look like in action?